 Purelymail Calendar

-Purelymail Calendar is a free, unofficial web app that adds full calendar views, meeting invites, and RSVP tracking to any Purelymail mailbox.
+Purelymail Calendar is a free, unofficial web application that adds full calendar views, meeting invitations, and RSVP tracking on top of any mailbox hosted at Purelymail.
+The events live on Purelymail's CalDAV servers, where they already were.
+This is the magazine the calendar lives in.

-Purelymail is a low-cost, no-nonsense email host with a great web UI.
-It supports CalDAV for calendar storage, but it doesn't ship an iMIP or iTIP scheduler — so sending a real meeting invitation that shows up correctly in Gmail, Apple Mail, and Outlook isn't possible out of the box.
-RSVPs from attendees don't flow back into the calendar either.
+Purelymail is a low-cost, no-nonsense email host with a clean web UI.
+It supports CalDAV for calendar storage, but it does not ship an iMIP or iTIP scheduler.
+So sending a real meeting invitation that shows up correctly in Gmail, Apple Mail, and Outlook is not possible out of the box, and replies from attendees never make it back into the calendar.

-Purelymail Calendar fills that gap.
-Sign in with a one-time email link, connect your Purelymail mailbox once, and you get a clean calendar interface with proper iTIP scheduling.
+Purelymail Calendar fills the gap.
+Sign in with a one-time email link, connect a Purelymail mailbox once, and the rest is a calendar that does what calendars are supposed to do.

 Month, week, day views

-Drag to move, click to create, live "now" line.
-Built for keyboard-and-mouse speed.
+Drag to move, click a slot to create, a live "now" line.
+Built for keyboard-and-mouse speed rather than for screenshots.

 Updates and cancellations